-Mark attended the Interlochen Arts Camp (Interlochen, MI) for four summers as a youth, and went on to attend the Interlochen Arts Academy for his senior year of high school.
-At the Academy he studied trumpet with John Lindenau, music theory with Joseph DeFazio, and Music History with Elaine Broad.
+Mark attended the Interlochen Arts Camp (Interlochen, MI) for four summers as a youth, and went on to attend the Interlochen Arts Academy for his senior year of high school, studying trumpet with John Lindenau.
 During this time he toured throughout the state of Michigan with the Brass Ensemble and Wind Ensemble, and performed as a soloist with the IAA Jazz Ensemble at Jazz @ Lincoln Center’s “Essentially Ellington” Competition at Avery Fisher Hall in 1998, led by Wynton Marsalis.

 Mark earned his Bachelor of Music degree in Classical Trumpet Performance in 2002 from the Oberlin Conservatory of Music, studying trumpet with Ryan Anthony (Canadian Brass), Jack Sutte (Cleveland Orchestra), and Roy Poper (Los Angeles Chamber Orchestra), music theory with Lynne Rogers and Brian Alegant, music history with Claudia MacDonald, and the music of Arnold Schoenberg (including a semester of independent study in 12-tone music) with Richard Hoffman, a pupil of Schoenberg’s.
-After Oberlin Mark returned to Maine for a year, during which time he practiced yoga daily, worked in a book & CD store, modeled for the late Maine painter Carlo Pittore (née Charles Stanley), sailed on the “Millennium Toad” out of Bowdoinham with Bryce & Peggy Muir, explored improvised music and world music with Carl Dimow, Jimmy Lyden, Andrea Goodman, and Nikolai Yudanov, and began composing in earnest.
+After Oberlin Mark returned to Maine for a year, during which time he practiced yoga daily, worked in a book & CD store, collaborated with and modeled for the late Maine painter Carlo Pittore (née Charles Stanley), sailed on the “Millennium Toad” out of Bowdoinham with Bryce & Peggy Muir, explored improvised music and world music with Carl Dimow, Jimmy Lyden, Andrea Goodman, and Nikolai Yudanov, and began composing in earnest.

 During this time he freelanced in NYC with Vince Giordano and the Nighthawks (a vintage 1920’s and 1930’s jazz band), the Columbia University Bach Society Orchestra, and Yababai-Bop – a Klezmer/Jazz fusion band led by Osnat Netzer, and The Cangelosi Cards (with Jake Sanders, Tamar Korn, Miguel Weissman, and Cassidy Holden).
 Mark led the horn section for NYC’s “Reverend Billy and the Stop Shopping Gospel Choir” from 2005-2008, performing at the 2007 Burning Man Festival and the 2007 re-opening of Berlin, Germany’s Haus der Kulturen der Welt.
 He is also featured on-screen and on the soundtrack of Morgan Spurlock’s 2007 serio-comic documentary on Billy Talen and his troupe, “What Would Jesus Buy?”